-The Wentworth Co-op + Careers office offers students and graduates a full range of career services, including cooperative education and career advising, career information and resources, graduate school planning, and opportunities to network with employers.
-The center is located in Wentworth Hall and is open Monday through Friday, 8:15 a.m. to 4:45 p.m., and some evenings.
+Wentworth's Center for Cooperative Education and Career Development (CO-OPS + CAREERS) offers students and graduates a full range of career services, including cooperative education and career advising, career information and resources, graduate school planning, and opportunities to network with employers.
+The office is located in Wentworth Hall and is open Monday through Friday, 8:15 a.m. to 4:45 p.m., and some evenings.
 Call for a current schedule.

-Co-op + Careers provides career advising to students and alumni at any point in their college or post-college experience.
-Co-op + Careers staff help students and alumni research occupational and employment information, establish short- and long-term career goals, explore different career paths, and make informed and purposeful career decisions.
+CO-OPS + CAREERS provides career advising to students and alumni at any point in their college or post-college experience.
+CO-OPS + CAREERS staff help students and alumni research occupational and employment information, establish short- and long-term career goals, explore different career paths, and make informed and purposeful career decisions.

 Cooperative Education (Co-op)

 As a requirement for graduation, undergraduate day-program students complete two cooperative education semesters, typically one in each of the junior and senior years.
-Students must register for COOP 3500 or COOP 4500 to fulfill a co-op requirement.
+Students must register for COOP 3500 or COOP 4500 to fulfill a co-op requirement and report the co-op hire on WITworks, an online job-posting and co-op management system.
 Typically, students will not take other courses during their co-op semesters.
 Enrollment in a co-op course maintains a student’s full-time student status.

 Note that transfer students must complete at least one semester at Wentworth before being eligible for the co-op program.